janbsc4/boardgame-berlin/stores.md

 ---
 # Boardgame Stores in Berlin

-There are many wonderful places in Berlin, to bring your hard-earned cash.
+There are many wonderful stores in Berlin, to spend your hard-earned cash in.
 These are the best ones.

 ---